rgoshen/notes/computer_science/web_developer_fundamentals/developer-fundamentals.git-branching-and-merging.md

 You want to be able to work without worrying about breaking the current code or conflicting with other coders

-- Typically everyone does not code on a single branch
+- Typically, everyone does not code on a single branch
 - A branch holds a collection of commits related to a specific purpose (bug fixes, new features, deployment)
 - A code base typically has multiple branches being worked on at once
 - Once the purpose of the branch is complete we merge the commits of the branch to the main codebase